mohammedzamakhan/toddmotto.github.io/_posts/2013-02-02-creating-jquery-style-functions-in-javascript-hasclass-addclass-removeclass-toggleclass.md

 </div>

 > Check out [Apollo.js](/apollo-js-standalone-class-manipulation-api-for-html5-and-legacy-dom/), the latest version of these scripts integrated with HTML APIs, the most powerful class API on the web!

-jQuery is a pretty cool framework, it has it’s uses, it’s pretty reliable, but remember: it’s written with JavaScript.
-It’s not a language by itself, it’s not a magical tool, nor the answer to our prayers.
-It doesn’t make front-end animation/AJAX/DOM manipulating easy, it makes you think less and miss out on vital knowledgable.
-What happened before jQuery?

 <div class="download-box">
     <a href="//toddmotto.com/labs/reusable-js" onclick="_gaq.push(['_trackEvent', 'Click', 'Demo Reusable JS, 'Reusable JS Demo']);">Demo</a>